yaskovdev/blog/source/_drafts/2024-11-29-first-glance-at-genetic-programming.md

 | Phone  | 1 kg   | 50 €  |
 | Watch  | 1 kg   | 70 €  |

 A combination of items is called a solution or, in the context of the genetic algorithms, an individual.
-An individual can be represented as a set of binary strings.
+In case if the backpack problem, an individual can be represented as a binary string.
 For example, the string `1010` means that you put the laptop and the phone into the backpack.
-A set of individuals is called "population".
+A set of individuals is called a "population".

 The genetic algorithms work as follows: